dschach/semantic-versioning/README.md

 No-Release

-- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm, actions).
+- `build`: Changes that affect the build system, actions, or external dependencies (example scopes: gulp, broccoli, npm, actions).
 (No-Release)
+- `ci`: Changes to CI configuration files and scripts (examples: CircleCi, SauceLabs).
+Unless you use an automatic CI system, don't use this type.
+(No-Release)
 - `chore`: Similar to build; usually refers to bot updates or creating a release.
 This generally won't show up in release notes.
 (No-Release)
-- `ci`: Changes to CI configuration files and scripts (examples: CircleCi, SauceLabs) (No-Release)
 - `docs`: Documentation only changes (No-Release)
 - `revert`: Any reversion of a PR/commit.
 This should not affect the version number.
 If this is a reversion across releases, then it should be noted as a feat or chore.
 (No-Release)